The Shade – Stamina Nightblade PvP Build

 |Boots||Impregnable Armor||Heavy||Well-Fitted||Stamina||Battlegrounds or Guild Trader|

 |Necklace||Impregnable Armor||Jewelry||Robust||Weapon Damage||Battlegrounds or Guild Trader|

 |Ring||Impregnable Armor||Jewelry||Robust||Weapon Damage||Battlegrounds or Guild Trader|

 |Weapon 2||Ravager||2h Axe||Powered||Absorb Stamina||Cyrodiil or Guild Trader|

 - Dual Wield and 2h: This weapon setup is currently a favorite among stamina users, and for good reason.
 You can sport a LOT of consistent damage on top of fantastic burst.
 I personally have started enjoying this more than the 2h/Bow style.

-- Impregnable: Even after the nerf, Impreg is still an amazing defensive set.
-Impreg lost 500 crit resist off of its 5 piece bonus in Murkmire, but at the same time, critical chance across the board went down due to changes.
+- Impregnable: Even after the nerf Impreg received a few patches ago, Impreg is still an amazing defensive set.
+Impreg lost 500 crit resist off of its 5 piece bonus in Murkmire, but at the same time, critical chance across the board went down due to changes that patch.
 So when push comes to shove, the nerf was not that bad.
 This is one of my favorite stamina nightblade defensive set options due to the fact that it provides an amazing stat spread, and really helps protect you against burst.